u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 People have increasingly been saying “do the f@$%ing experiment”.
 I think it’s high time to publish the questions, experiments, claims, and findings as they come about.

-By re-thinking the underlying representation of knowledge and how we build and maintain it, we can move towards a future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
+By re-thinking the underlying representation of knowledge, and the funding and technology stack that helps us maintain and scale it, we can move towards a future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
 One where they can spark transformative insights beyond their own epistemic bubbles, and receive credit that reflects their real contributions.

 Such a future isn't about one particular technology, but a shift in how scientists work, new ways of augmenting them with technology, all while preserving the basic tenets of scientific inquiry.
 It [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) to ensure scientists, funders, and others are incentivized to openly share knowledge as it's developed.

 This future certainly won't be built through top-down, hierarchical coordination.
-And like the Bazaar, this public version of science may appear messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.
+Like the Bazaar, this public version of science may appear messy.
+But I’ll bet the end result is far more powerful than we’ve dared to imagine.

 *This is the first part of a series where I conceptually explore a future of science where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
 I'd love to hear from anyone excited, or completely appalled, by this.
 Please get in touch at shishyko@gmail.com*